Digital-Preservation-Finland/knowledge-base/docs/database/image_jpeg/jhove/Invalid-Checksum/index.rst

 Analysis
 ========

-File checksums do not match.
+['File checksums do not match.
 Either the file has changed, corrupted, in a transfer or the pre-calculated checksum is wrong.
-The transferred file should be replaced with the original file.
+The transferred file should be replaced with the original file.']

 Is it a bug in the validating software? -